Elie Martel: Retirement

 Martel stood down as a Member of Provincial Parliament (MPP) in 1987, and was succeeded in Sudbury East by his daughter Shelley Martel after a bitter battle for the riding's NDP nomination between her and Rev. William Major.
 Shortly after his retirement, Martel was named vice-chair of the Environmental Assessment Board by Liberal Premier of Ontario David Peterson.

-The NDP won their first ever majority government in the 1990 provincial election, and Shelley Martel was subsequently named as a prominent cabinet minister.
-The journalist Thomas Walkom has argued that Elie Martel pressured Rae to keep his daughter in cabinet following a scandal in 1991.

-Martel ran as a candidate of the federal New Democratic Party in the 1997 federal election, but finished second to Liberal incumbent Ray Bonin in Nickel Belt.
+Nearly a decade after he retired from the Ontario Legislature, he ran as a candidate for the federal New Democratic Party in the 1997 federal election.
+He finished second to Liberal incumbent Ray Bonin in the Nickel Belt electoral district.

-Sudbury East was disbanded and merged with the provincial Nickel Belt electoral district for the 1999 provincial election.
+The NDP won the 1990 Ontario general election and formed their first majority government.
+Shelley Martel was subsequently named as minister for Northern Development and government house leader.
+In 1998, Sudbury East was dissolved and merged into the provincial Nickel Belt electoral district for the 1999 provincial election.
 Shelley Martel continued to represent that constituency provincially until her retirement in 2007, ending the family's forty-year run of representing the greater Sudbury area.
-She is married to Howard Hampton, former leader of the Ontario New Democrats.
+She was married to Howard Hampton, former leader of the Ontario New Democrats.

+Martel died on August 13, 2025, at the age of 90.